msteenhagen/opera-ficta/fictionalworks.md

 Earlier I said that for fictional particulars, typically, they do not exist and could not exist in the real world.
 I've shown that this is false as a general thesis, because some fictional particulars can exist in the real world.
 There is a question: once we have a fiction in which a play, say, is created, should we now say that this play also does exist in the actual world?
 That would render the revision of Encapsulation even more thorough-going.
 I think there's some reason to take also this seriously.
 Recall, these were the assumptions I spelled out earlier:

-1. _The Trials_ cannot actually exist
+1. _The Trials_ is a fictional particular
 2. _The Trials_ is a play
 3. Plays are repeatable particulars
-4. We can actually perform _The Trials_
-5. If one can actually perform a particular play, then that play can actually exist
+4. If one can actually perform a repeatable particular, then that particular can actually exist
+5. We can actually perform _The Trials_
+6. Therefore, _The Trials_ can actually exist
+7. If ET is right, then a fictional particular cannot actually exist
+8. Therefore, ET is not right

 An actual performance of a play suffices for that play to exist actually.
 So the if a play can possibly be actually performed, it possibly actually exists.
 So fa so good.
 Now we can make a further argument based on the following:

-1. _The Trials_ do not actually exist
+1. _The Trials_ is a fictional particular
 2. _The Trials_ is a play
 3. Plays are repeatable particulars
+4. If one can actually perform a repeatable particular, then that particular __does__ actually exist
-4. We can actually perform _The Trials_
+5. We can actually perform _The Trials_
+6. Therefore, _The Trials_ __does__ actually exist
-5. If one can actually perform a particular play, then that play actually exists
+7. If ET is right, then a fictional particular cannot actually exist
+8. Therefore, ET is not right

+This leaves the overall conclusion unaltered, but it seems to allow us to draw a stronger subconclusion in (6.).

 The argument leads to an even bolder conclusion.
 It rests on stronger assumptions.
 In particular, it exploits the assumption that: If one can perform play x, then x actually exists.
 This may seem incredible, but there is something to be said for it, as long as we understand 'can' in the right way (as always, 'can' needs to be understood in the right way).
 If by 'can perfom' we mean that the materials are available to us, i.e. we have access to the notation or can reasonably believe we have reconstructed (part of) the notation, then the assumption is acceptable, I think.
 And with that sense of 'can' in mind, Briony's play, or similar plays such as Hamlet's _The Mousetrap_, _can_ actually be performed.